 Develop partnerships and strategies with grassroots groups and large NGOs

-A significant outcome of this kind of ongoing endeavour is to ensure, or rather embed EM.org as the platform of choice for social justice and environment video in Asia Pacific.
+A significant outcome of this kind of ongoing endeavour is to ensure or rather embed EM.org as the platform of choice for social justice and environment video in the Asia Pacific.
 (Refer p.
 28, 34, 36 Survey report)

 This also links to off-line approaches, including more than likely, increased opportunities for Local Archives and Burnstation (neither of which were specifically referred to in the survey questionnaire).

-- Ensure all partner and peers are on newsletter.
+- Ensure all partner and peers are on the newsletter.